Table of Contents

 , including all options and therefore not filtering the set of suggested methods

-Incomplete assessments are reported in outputs.
+Incomplete assessments are reported in the output.

 ? signs

-Along each criterion, a ? sign redirects to the description page in the criteria panel.
+Along each criterion, a (?) sign redirects to the description page in the criteria panel.

 - Criteria default to

-- Exportable outputs: refined scheme
+- Exportable outputs: Method scheme

 .png